 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using magnesium sulfate granules while you are pregnant.
-It is not known if magnesium sulfate granules is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use magnesium sulfate granules, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of magnesium sulfate granules:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur: